nyu-pl-fa18/class06/README.md

           dn  z
 ```

-or using Scheme syntax, by the term
+or using Scheme syntax, by the expression

 ```scheme
 (op d1 (op d2 (... (op dn z) ...)))